Translation

 Ever wondered what actually happens behind the scenes when you hit “Translate” in an app or website?

 AI translation tools seem almost magical.
-They turn content from source text into another language in seconds.
+What is AI translation?
+It's the use of artificial intelligence to turn content from a source text into another language in seconds.
 But behind that quick result is a lot of clever technology doing the heavy lifting.

 📚 Jargon-free guide